moorage/ros_odrive/odrive_ros2_control/engineering_spec.md

 *   Optional gear\_ratio, lead\_screw\_pitch, torque\_constant when not using transmissions.

-10.3 All parameters MUST be validated at configuration time, and invalid configs MUST fail configuration with clear error messages.
+10.4 All configuration MUST be validated at configure() time, and invalid configs MUST fail configuration with clear error messages.

 **Testing**